Trump Escalates War Efforts Towards Venezuela; New Book Details Secret Horrors of Factory Farms

 We just hear afterwards, oh, cheer for this.

-Here's the boat, here's the video.
+Here's the video.

-Uh you just see it there in the water.
+You just see it there in the water.

-We're told that uh think that there were six more people on this boat, which is a total of 27 that have now been killed in the last month since we've been doing this.
+We're told that I think that there were six more people on this boat, which is a total of 27 that have now been killed in the last month since we've been doing this.

-Is any military force is any congressional authority needed at all to start wars to just bomb people?
+Is any military force, is any congressional authority needed at all to start wars to just bomb people?

-Uh and does it have to have an end?
+And does it have to have an end?

 Like, is there an end to it?

-Is there a certain time when we know that this military Action has the aim of it, whatever it is, has been filled in.
+Is there a certain time when we know that this military action has the aim of it, whatever it is, has been filled in?

-Like, what is the the action of what is the aim of this military action?
+What is the aim of this military action?

-Why, why is there such a high demand for drugs inside the United States as opposed to who's supplying it?
+Why is there such a high demand for drugs inside the United States as opposed to who's supplying it?

 I mean, if there weren't a high demand for it inside the United States, there wouldn't be a supply for it.